 Where a department arranges an 'away-day' or 'retreat' to discuss departmental business/plans, reasonable expenditure for refreshments is allowed.
 When the claim for reimbursement, or an invoice from the supplier of the services is sent to the Finance Office, it must be accompanied by an agenda and a full list of delegates, and, wherever possible, notes of the meetings or reports about sessions.
 Similarly, legitimate 'working lunches' are acceptable, provided that claims can be supported by agendas and either meeting notes or reports from sessions.

 Reasonable amounts of expenditure for hospitality and entertaining of third parties may be charged to University administered funds where necessarily incurred in the course of the University’s business.
 Reasonableness must be applied with regard to the numbers of University staff attending such events and as a general rule the staff to client ratio should not exceed 2:1.
 Where the ratio is greater than this justification must be given.
 Purchases of moderate amounts of alcohol will be reimbursed when part of hospitality to existing or potential business clients.
 All claims for reimbursement of such expenses must include a list of names of those present, and an explanation of the purpose of the entertainment/hospitality.
-As with other expenses, receipts must be attached to claims.
+As with other expenses, electronic copies of original receipts must be attached to claims.
 Reasonable amounts will be allowed for gratuities; the amount should be included on the receipt.

 Eye Tests and Glasses